tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-02-Ins-Intro-Lex.md

 Clarify to students the AWS regions where Amazon Lex is available, pricing varies among regions.
 We will use `US West (Oregon)` for running the examples.

-Slack out the [Amazon Lex Pricing policies](https://aws.amazon.com/lex/pricing/), remind students that from the date they get started with Amazon Lex, they can process up to 10,000 text requests and 5,000 speech requests per month for free for the first year.
+Slack out the [Amazon Lex Pricing policies](https://aws.amazon.com/lex/pricing/), remind students that from the date they get started with Amazon Lex, they can process up to 10,000 text requests and 5,000 speech requests per month for free for the first year. **Note:** This is subject to change, so they should verify the pricing structure using the link above.

 Close the presentation and open the AWS Management Console, explain students that now you will create an Amazon Lex bot that will assist users to split a bill between a given number of people.